SibaIssa/Design-and-Implementation-of-a-computational-motion-planning-algorithm/README.md

 As it is clear from the previous image; the PDE managed to find the path for any given map which gives it advantages over the most popular path planning algorithms (A*, Dijkestra and potential field) in terms of finding the path and time consumption.

-- Then we started working on ROS on the central computer; we created three nodes each one has it is clear task then we connected the central computer with each robot wirelessly by using esp8266 chip.
+- Then we started working on ROS on the central computer; we created three nodes each one has it is clear task -as it is clear below- then we connected the central computer with each robot wirelessly by using esp8266 chip.
+-
  ![here the project scheme:](https://github.com/SibaIssa/Design-and-Implementation-of-a-computational-motion-planning-algorithm-based-on-fluid-dynamics-PDE-/blob/main/Images/Project%20scheme.png)

 ## Project output